About this listing

 The flat is on a quiet, cobbled street occasionally used by TV crews to film period dramas, in a very friendly building.
 It's around the corner from the Gagosian Art Gallery, with it's international shows, like Damian Hirst's dots.

 Fantastic street food and local markets are around the corner too thanks to @_kerb & the brand new Granary Square.
-There's even a roof garden, which is a great place to watch summer fireworks or look out over the stunning view over St. Paul's Cathedral, the London Eye and the Shard to the south, and St. Pancras Mansion, Kings Cross and Hampstead Heath in the north.
+There are huge windows from which to watch summer fireworks or look out over the stunning view over St. Paul's Cathedral, the London Eye and the Shard to the south, and St. Pancras Mansion, Kings Cross and Hampstead Heath in the north.

-Inside, there's wifi access and an iMac for entertainment, plus a Sonos music system.
-There's also a washer/dryer, a dishwasher and plenty of posh cookware and a global village of spices and ingredients from my world travels for your use in the kitchen.
+Inside, there's wifi access.
+There's also a washer/dryer, a dishwasher and posh cookware and a global village of spices and ingredients from my world travels for your use in the kitchen.

 As for what's going on in the area, tell me what you're interested in and I'll create a bespoke list of suggestions of what to see and what to do; I love showing people around and offering insider knowledge.
 Specialties include food and markets, unexpected local history and surprising walks.